 Controls the size of the rnode cache on the NFS client.

-The rnode cache, used by both NFS version 2 and 3 clients, is the central data structure that describes a file on the NFS client.
-It contains the file handle that identifies the file on the server and also contains pointers to various caches used by the NFS client to avoid network calls to the server.
+The rnode, used by NFS version 2, 3, and 4 clients, is the central data structure that describes a file on the NFS client.
+The rnode contains the file handle that identifies the file on the server.
+The rnode also contains pointers to various caches used by the NFS client to avoid network calls to the server.
 Each rnode has a one-to-one association with a vnode.
 The vnode caches file data.

-The NFS client attempts to keep a minimum number of rnodes around to attempt to avoid destroying cached data and metadata.
+The NFS client attempts to maintain a minimum number of rnodes to attempt to avoid destroying cached data and metadata.
 When an rnode is reused or freed, the cached data and metadata must be destroyed.

 1 to 231 - 1